-THIS blog is dedicated to the men who struggle to understand the workings of a washing machine – men who don’t realise how their dirty clothes gets washed and end up neatly folded.
+THIS post is dedicated to the men who struggle to understand the workings of a washing machine – men who don’t realise how their dirty clothes gets washed and end up neatly folded…

 He wants to look his best, but he’s stressed.
-The green shirt he left of the floor, can’t be worn outside the front door.
+The green shirt he left on the floor, can’t be worn outside the front door.

 The detergent drawer he opens, but what to put in?
-In his hands, a big box of Persil.
-Whilst reading what to do, he tilts the box too, a trail of Persil Automatic, all over the floor!
+In his hands, a big box of Persil Automatic.
+Whilst reading what to do, he tilts the box too, a trail of washing powder, all over the floor!

-Some may call him dumb, but he yells out ‘Ohh mum!’
-Mission impossible, featuring Persil & Son, is almost done.
+He yells out “Ohh mum!”
+Mission impossible, featuring Persil, Mum & Son, is almost done.

 Instructions for anyone going through a similar scenario as described above:

 - Separate colours.
-It’s not good practice to put dark and light colours together into the washing machine.
-For example, white shirt + dark red shirt = pink shirt + paler read shirt!
+It’s not a good idea to put dark and light colours together into the washing machine.

 - Open the door of the machine.
-There’s usually a latch attached to the door – if not, look for a open door button on the control panel.
+There’s usually a latch attached to the door – if not, look for an open door button on the control panel.
 Can’t open the door?
-Leave the pile of dirty laundry by the machine, walk away, forget about it and hope someone else puts them in.
+Leave the pile of dirty laundry by the machine, walk away, forget about it and hope someone else sorts your washing out.

 - If you’ve managed to open the door, load the clothes inside.
 Make sure you check pockets for snot-soaked tissues, screwed-up banknotes or that important receipt.

 - Locate the detergent* drawer and pour some detergent into the middle compartment.
 Don’t be too heavy handed with the detergent as this will cause excessive swarm of bubbles during the wash cycle.

 - To keep things simple, select a temperature of 30 degrees centigrade.